Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * `branch` is the index (starting at 0) of the branch on which you want to mask the action
-* `actionIndices` is a list of `int` or a single `int` corresponding to the index of theaction that the agent cannot perform.
+* `actionIndices` is a list of `int` or a single `int` corresponding to the index of the action that the agent cannot perform.

 For example, if you have an agent with 2 branches and on the first branch (branch 0) there are 4 possible actions : _"do nothing"_, _"jump"_, _"shoot"_